 We borrow from AgriBank, under a note payable, in the form of a line of credit, as described in Note 5 to the accompanying Consolidated Financial Statements.
 This line of credit is our primary source of liquidity and is used to fund operations and meet current obligations.
-At December 31, 2021, we had \$391.5 million available under our line of credit.
+As of December 31, 2022, we had \$2.9 billion available under our line of credit.
 We generally apply excess cash to this line of credit.
 Due to the cooperative structure of the Farm Credit System and as we are a stockholder of AgriBank, we expect this borrowing relationship to continue into the foreseeable future.
 Our other source of lendable funds is from equity.